thematrixbuster/Megastoreretailproject/README.md

 1.	**Customer Segment Performance**:
 •	Corporate customers spent the most with (£145,001).
-•	The highest spending category for corporate customers was Electronic.
+•	The highest spending category for corporate customers was Electronics.
 Product 15 generated the highest revenue (£9,897.3)
 •	Individual customers spent (£111,904).
 •	The highest spending category for individual customers was Electronics.
 Product 5 generated the highest revenue (£9,788).

 2.	**Top 5 Profitable Products**:
 •	Product ID 5: £14,788
 •	Product ID 8: £11,645